apache/spark/docs/java-programming-guide.md

 etc (this acheives the "same-result-type" principle used by the [Scala collections framework](http://docs.scala-lang.org/overviews/core/architecture-of-scala-collections.html)).

-## Function Classes
+## Function Interfaces

-The following table lists the function classes used by the Java API.
-Each class has a single abstract method, `call()`, that must be implemented.
+The following table lists the function interfaces used by the Java API.
+Each interface has a single abstract method, `call()`, that must be implemented.

 <table class="table">
 <tr><th>Class</th><th>Function Type</th></tr>